RareRiverz/RareRiverz/README.md

 ### ``PONYTOWN INFO``
 - *Feel free to come up to us, we won't yell or shoo you away!!
 We might be AFK or offtab, but you can shoot us a whisper (which we might not see) or add our discord (fancase) if you'd wanna talk. ^^*
-- *We love cuddles and boops (TC).
-Feel free to boop us or sit next to us when we're alone and/or AFK if you'd like.
+- *We love cuddles and boops.
+Feel free to boop us or sit next to us when we're alone and/or AFK if you'd like (C+H always).
 We enjoy the company.*
 ‎ ‎

 ‎ ‎